Editors for Clojure developmentλ︎

 - structural editing to ensure parens are balanced when writing and refactor code

-- data inspector to visualise large and nested data, or connection to external data inpector tools
+- data inspector to visualise large and nested data, or connection to data inpector tools

 Clojure aware editorsλ︎